BocconiTechDev/BocconiTechDev.github.io/_posts/2016-2-24-Reverse-Engineering-youatb-API.md

 Accept-Encoding: gzip
 ```
 ###### Response
-Will be the same as for today.
+Will be in the same form as for one day.

 ## Looking forward